 X.A Key Issue #A – Transport C2 communication over PC5 interface

 This key issue focuses on the transport of C2 communications over PC5 in the 3GPP system.
+This includes studying how to enable the direct C2 communication (as defined in TS 22.125 [4]) between a UAV and a UAV controller.
 The following aspects are to be considered:

 - whether PC5 can support C2 communications between a UAV and a UAV controller;